System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

-The skill-building series is divided into four segments:
+Participants will learn basic, but powerful, aspects about defect-based testing.
+This skill-building series is divided into four segments:

 3. Production Test Methods.
-Participants learn about standard digital testing, SAF testing, IDDQ, timing, low voltage tests, and other types of stress tests.
-They explore the strengths and weaknesses of each test type.
+Participants will learn about standard digital testing, SAF testing, IDDQ, timing, low voltage tests, and other types of stress tests.
+They will explore the strengths and weaknesses of each test type.

 Course Objectives